-Starting over at 30 with no money can be challenging, but it’s also an opportunity to create a better life for yourself.
+Starting over financially at 30 can be challenging, but it’s also an opportunity to create a better life for yourself.

-You can achieve success on a tight budget by creating a budget, finding a new job, starting a side hustle, building your credit score, and making informed decisions about products and brands.
+You can succeed on a tight budget by creating a budget, finding a new job, starting a side hustle, building your credit score, and making informed decisions about products and brands.

 Remember to stay positive, be patient, and never give up on your dreams.
 You’ve got this!